 Having a setup like a data centre including VMware vSpehre (ESXi) server, NAS (Network Access Storage), iSCSI disks and several server VMs on a single (or couple of) PC is a wonderful way to learn and test computing.
 You can experiment all at your home PC before going to the production environment.
 In this article, I show you how to connect FreeNAS iSCSI disks to VMware vSphere 4 (ESXi 4) Server.
 Though the server version is pretty old, most of the main steps remain the same for the latest versions.

-For testing purpose with VMware ESXi4 server and iSCSI disks, we can’t buy physical NAS or disturb existing production NAS.
-So, FreeNAS and VMware workstation are good option to achieve this requirement.
-I used VMware vSphere 4, FreeNAS and Windows 2008 R2 servers to install and test Exchange 2010 in cluster.
+For testing purpose with VMware ESXi server and iSCSI disks, we can’t buy physical NAS device or disturb existing production NAS.
+So, FreeNAS and VMware workstation is a good option to achieve this requirement.
+I used VMware vSphere 4, FreeNAS and Windows 2008 R2 servers to install and test Exchange 2010 in the cluster.

 1) Installed VMware vSphere 4 (ESXi4) on VMware workstation.

 3) Installed three Windows 2008 R2 Operating Systems on ESXi4 (one domain controller and two for Exchange cluster).

 4) Connected FreeNAS iSCSI disks to VMware ESXi4 and created Windows 2008 R2 clusters.